 The Picasso Museum has reopened to great acclaim

-published on 28 June 2017 in Exhibitions & Museums
+Published on 20 September 2017 in Exhibitions & Museums

 At the end of October the Paris Picasso Museum finally opened its doors to the public once more following a lengthy programme of renovation.
 The world’s greatest collection of works by the renowned Spanish artist is again on display and the improved venue has been enthusiastically praised.
 Les Plumes Hotel applauds the return of this major Parisian attraction.